July 21, 2025 (4mo ago) — last updated October 30, 2025 (1mo ago)

 What should I check during a site visit?

-Blueprints show what to build, and a site visit shows how to build it.
+Blueprints show what to build; a site visit shows how to build it.
 Verify access, laydown areas, soil and drainage, traffic control, and existing utilities.
-Watch for hidden costs such as restricted access, extensive earthwork or remediation, and utility conflicts or demolition needs.
+Watch for hidden costs like restricted access, extensive earthwork, remediation, or demolition needs.
 Document findings as bid assumptions and include them in RFIs.
 Use a site-visit checklist: /resources/site-visit-checklist.

 How should I adjust bids for market and regional risk?

-Factor in local labor availability, material inflation, interest rates, and supply-chain constraints.
+Factor local labor availability, material inflation, interest rates, and supply-chain constraints into your pricing.
 Monitor national outlooks and local supplier trends, and add escalation language or contingencies for volatile materials.
-For ongoing monitoring, refer to industry outlooks and your internal tools: /blog/construction-market-trends and /tools.
-For material price trends, consult the U.S. Bureau of Labor Statistics Producer Price Index for construction inputs (BLS PPI)2.
+Track the Producer Price Index for construction inputs to justify escalation clauses and contingencies2.
+For ongoing monitoring, refer to industry outlooks and internal tools: /blog/construction-market-trends and /tools.

 How do I create accurate takeoffs and estimates?

 Accurate, bottom-up estimating protects margins.
-Standardize takeoffs, maintain reliable cost libraries, and record assumptions clearly.
+Standardize takeoffs, maintain a reliable cost library, and record assumptions clearly.

-• Use fully burdened labor rates and realistic crew productivities.
-Include equipment ownership, maintenance, fuel, or rental and allocate those costs to the job.
+• Use fully burdened labor rates and realistic productivities.
+Include equipment ownership, maintenance, fuel, or rental costs and allocate them to the job.

 For quick checks, use the Construction Material Cost Predictor and the Square Footage Cost Estimator.